Sidekiq Middleware for Job Prioritization

 criticalstarves standard workers.
 Enforce strict concurrency caps and weighted allocation ratios. - Silent Job Drops: Forgetting

 yieldor swallowing exceptions without re-raising drops jobs permanently.
 Always propagate control flow. - Thread-Safety Violations: Using instance variables without thread-local storage causes race conditions.
-Store state in
+Store state in the

 jobhash orThread.current.